Job overview

 5. Evidence of specialised knowledge gained through formal courses and continuing professional development

-6. To display effective communication skills, communicating complex, sensitive and contentious information to patients, carers and colleagues
+6. To display excellent communication skills, communicating complex, sensitive and contentious information to patients, carers and colleagues

 Desirable criteria